-We are delighted to announce the opening of our phototherapy suite here at the Harley Street dermatology clinic.
-We are pleased to introduce our new state of the art Daavlin phototherapy cabinet capable of providing both UVA and UVB treatment.
+We are pleased to offer state of the art Daavlin phototherapy, capable of providing both UVA and UVB treatment.
 This can be used to successfully treat a large number of inflammatory skin diseases such as psoriasis, eczema, lichen planus, vitiligo and pruritus.
 In addition, the clinic has a hand and foot ultraviolet-A device, Ideal for treating hand and foot disease such as eczema and psoriasis.

 Although ultraviolet light can increase the risk of skin cancer in fair skinned or white patients (less so in patients with pigmented skin), the amount one receives during a course of medical phototherapy treatment is usually relatively low.

 Consequently, the risk of skin cancer would only start to increase by a significant amount if one had undergone more than 300 sessions of photo therapy